ksu-is/SmartSoccerTracker/projectroadmap.md

 - [X] add and commit changes in my projectroadmap.md and readme.md file
 - [X] Explore at least one existing Python code base related to their project
 - [X] Analyze the code

+Sprint 2 Task
+- [X] Create a question place where I can use the input function for the player names and their return
+- [X] Find a database that has all stats for soccer players
+- [ ] Begin writing your code
+- [ ] Make any changes that are needed and add commit messages
+- [ ] Make changes to readme and projectroadmap if needed

+Sprint 3 Task